-✓ Currently, the production of electric power from a RES is supported by means of a feed-in tariff (“FiT”).
-However, the Law provides for a new additional procedure.
-Starting from 1 July 2019, producers of electric power from RES (“Producer”) will be able to participate in auctions (“Auctions”) for the purchase of so-called quotas to support the production of electric power from RES (“Quotas”).
-The auctions must be launched starting from 1 July 2019 (although, according to the transition provisions, pilot auctions must be launched not later than 31 December 2019, which means that there is a chance that Auctions will be launched only at the end of 2019) and will be conducted two times a year with deadlines on or before April 1 and October 1.
+✓ Currently, production of electric power from RES is supported by means of a feed-in tariff (“FiT”).
+However, the Draft Law provides for a new additional procedure.
+Starting from January 1, 2020 producers of electric power from RES (“Producer”) will be able to participate in auctions (“Auctions”) for the purchase of so-called quotas to support the production of electric power from RES (“Quotas”).
+The auctions will be launched starting from January 1, 2020 and will be conducted two times a year with deadlines on or before April 1 and October 1.

 Afterwards, annual Quotas will be allocated as follows:

-✓Each Auction participant must submit a bank guarantee in the amount of EUR 5.00 per kW, which will be refunded after the completion of the Auction.
+✓Each participant of the Auction must submit a bank guarantee in the amount of EUR 5.00 per kW, which will be refunded after completion of the Auction.
 Afterwards, the successful bidder will have to provide a new bank guarantee in the amount of EUR 15.00 per kW.

-✓ The successful bidder is obliged to sign a PPA.
+✓ The successful bidder is obliged to sign a Power Purchase Agreement (“PPA”).

-✓ The National Regulatory Commission of Ukraine on Energy and Utilities (“Commission”) will continue to issue FiT only to those Producers who will execute PPAs.
-The deadline for the execution of such PPAs is December 31, 2019.
+✓ The National Regulatory Commission of Ukraine on Energy and Utilities (“Commission”) will continue to issue FiT only to those Producers who will execute PPA or the so-called preliminary PPA (for the purpose of this newsletter, further the preliminary PPA and PPA are jointly the “PPA”).
+The deadline for execution of such PPA is December 31, 2019.

 ✓ The rate of the FiT will be determined on the RES commissioning date and not on the date of the PPA.